hushmirror/anonsets/README.md

 If Alice used Hush, Sietch would increase the number of outputs to 8, and therefore the anonset would only *decrease* by 3.
 Sietch helps to keep the anonset larger.
 In general, when Alice only needs to spent 1 input, Sietch *increases* the anonset by 7 or 8, depending on if there is change.

+All transactions with more than two inputs reduce the anonset of Zcash (ZEC), Pirate (ARRR) and all other Zcash Protocol coins, except Hush.
+Only transactions with at least 8 inputs reduce the size of the anonset, which happen more rarely.

 ### What makes anonsets go up?
 HushChat

 Since HushChat memos are amount=0 by default, that means they have 1 shielded input and 8 shielded outputs on average, which means each HushChat memo increases the anonset size by 7.
 The use of HushChat directly increases the anonset of HUSH.
 Every HushChat memo helps create a larger anonset to protect all users.